Hiking in Picos de Europa: Spain's Best-Kept Secret

 Hut-to-Hut Trek Picos de Europa Map and Navigation

-Staying in Refugios and Casa Rurales
+Staying in Refugios and Casas Rurales

 At Bookatrekking.com, we like to do things right, and when it comes to accommodation during treks in the Spanish mountains, that means staying in mountain huts.
-In these Refugios, you can enjoy a bed, a meal, and in most cases, even a freshly poured beer or a good glass of wine.
+In these refugios, you can enjoy a bed, a meal, and in most cases, even a freshly poured beer or a good glass of wine.
 In the evening, you can play a game in the communal dining area, and when your eyes begin to close, you retire to your bed in the dormitory.
 Due to the physical exertion and mountain air, you'll undoubtedly fall asleep like a log.

 In addition to staying in mountain huts, you'll also experience a 'casa rurales' during the Picos de Europa.
 Staying in these old farms or country houses is exceptionally charming, often in small villages or rural locations.
-With a personal atmosphere and a friendly host or hostess, you'll undoubtedly feel at home.
+With a personal atmosphere and a friendly host or hostess, you'll quickly feel at home.

 Picos de Europa Hut-to-Hut Trek: Day by Day

-During your Picos de Europa adventure, you will hike from hut tot hut and you will be in the mountains for four days.
+During your Picos de Europa adventure, you will hike from hut to hut and you will be in the mountains for four days.
 If you are looking for even more comfort, you can also book a package which includes a before and after stay in Sotres.

 Day